Benchmarks

 • No network, no keys.
 Every model call is a fake client matching the provider’s shape; usage and responses are synthetic but realistic.

-• Token accuracy compares the (defensive) offline heuristic to tiktoken (the real OpenAI tokenizer).
-OpenAI counts are exact by default (0% error) — tiktoken is a required dependency; the heuristic is only reached if it fails to import.
+• Token accuracy compares the offline heuristic to tiktoken (the real OpenAI tokenizer).
+With the [tiktoken] extra installed, OpenAI counts are exact (0% error); the heuristic is the zero-dependency fallback.
 Claude/Gemini have no offline native tokenizer, so that row is a cross-tokenizer ballpark, not ground truth.

 • Cassette speedup models a real call with a fake client that sleeps a few milliseconds; production LLM calls are 100×–1000× slower, so the real-world speedup is far larger than shown here.